-Jr. High: The Junior High Building will open no earlier than 7:30 a.m. and students should leave the building at 3:29 p.m., unless they are being tutored or involved in an after-school activity.
+The Junior High Building will open no earlier than 7:15 a.m. and students should leave the building at 3:39 p.m., unless they are being tutored or involved in an after-school activity.

-- 6th, 7th, and 8th grade students must get off the bus at the Junior High campus and go directly into the school. - Students must go directly to the gym and those eating breakfast will be released. - After release of school, (3:29 p.m.), buses will be parked between the J.H. and elementary schools. - Buses will depart approximately 8 minutes after Junior High release. - Those students who do not ride a bus must leave campus by 3:30 unless supervised by a teacher.
+- 6th, 7th, and 8th grade students must get off the bus at the Junior High campus and go directly into the school. - Students must go directly to the gym and those eating breakfast will be released. - After release of school, (3:35 p.m.), buses will be parked between the J.H. and elementary schools. - Buses will depart approximately 8 minutes after Junior High release. - Those students who do not ride a bus must leave campus by 3:40 unless supervised by a teacher.
 Those riding a bike or walking need to leave before buses get started or wait until all buses are gone. - Parents are to DROP OFF AND PICK UP students on the east side of the Junior High.
 (This is a one-way road that runs north to south.) - When released all students must immediately go to their bus.
 No exceptions except through office permission.
-Any student consistently holding up the buses will receive a bus referral. - Students that want to ride another bus to get off at a non-designated stop must have a written note from a parent/guardian (w/ the student security ID number) and approved through the Junior High office. - Students that need to change routes, bus stops or bus pick-ups for an extended period of time must get permission through the Assistant Superintendent at Marshfield R-1 Central Office. - Bikes are not the school's responsibility.
+Any student consistently holding up the buses will receive a bus referral. - Students that need to change routes, bus stops or bus pick-ups for an extended period of time must get permission through the Assistant Superintendent at Marshfield R-1 Central Office. - Bikes are not the school's responsibility.
 A student must lock his/her bike onto the bike rack in front of the building.
 Skateboards and scooters are not allowed.